pkulchenko/ZeroBraneStudio/support.md

 application out faster?
 Have fun helping your kids or friends learn programming using Lua and examples included with the IDE?

+ZeroBrane LLC is not a tax-exempt non-profit organization, so your payment is **not tax deductible**.

 ## Isn't this an open source project?
-Yes and we make it easy for you to get code from GitHub and run it from a cloned copy or an archive.
+Yes and we make it easy for you to get the code from GitHub and run it from a cloned copy or an archive.
 We would still **appreciate your payment in support of this project.** If you decide not to provide financial support this time, please consider spreading the word, contributing code, helping with [fixes](https://github.com/pkulchenko/ZeroBraneStudio/issues)